chyoon2/Factory.Solution/README.md

 4. This program's database name is set to lowercase 'chris_yoon'

 ##### Configure Migration:
-1. In your terminal run 'migration et ef Initial'
+1. In your terminal run 'dotnet ef migrations add Initial'
-2. Then run 'migration et ef update'
+2. Then run 'dotnet ef database update'
 3. Refresh your Sql workbench to check for the 'chris_yoon' schema.
 You may have named it differently.

 ## Known Bugs